Last Updated on 29/01/2025

 Great Eastern Hotel

-Built as the Auckland Hotel in 1841 named after the Governor General, this grand hotel was also known as the Wilson’s Hotel named after its founder, Hall of Nations, and Japanese Hotel as it was crowded by the Japanese people.
-Entitled as the ‘Jewel of the East’, the hotel was known for its New Year parties and world famous personalities visits.
-Privatized in 2005, the hotel will be reopened hopefully in 2010 after its renovation.
+Built as the Auckland Hotel in 1841, named after the Governor-General, this grand hotel was also known as Wilson’s Hotel, Hall of Nations, and Japanese Hotel as it was frequented by the Japanese.
+Entitled the ‘Jewel of the East’, the hotel was known for its New Year parties and visits from world-famous personalities.
+Privatized in 2005, the hotel was expected to reopen after renovations in 2010.

 Grand Hotel

-A 3-storied hotel hosting 500 rooms became the Oberoi Grand in 1938 after being acquired by Mohan Singh Oberoi.
-At the time of World War II, the hotel received a primary uplift, as nearly 4000 soldiers were stationed here who partied frequently.
-Currently, events such as the U.S. Marines’ Ball are held that jog your memory about the ancient visitors.
+A 3-storied hotel with 500 rooms, which became the Oberoi Grand in 1938 after being acquired by Mohan Singh Oberoi.
+During World War II, the hotel was uplifted as nearly 4,000 soldiers were stationed here.
+Currently, events such as the U.S. Marines’ Ball are held here, reminding visitors of the hotel’s historical significance.

 Parks

-Once unfragmented, this park is now fragmented by roads.
-This land is the home of Polo, horseracing, football, cricket, and rugby.
-Further, many clubs also involve the big three related to Indian football – Mohun Bagan Athletic Club, East Bengal Football Club, and Mohammedan Sporting Club along with stadiums.
+Once unfragmented, this park is now divided by roads.
+This land is home to polo, horseracing, football, cricket, and rugby.
+Additionally, several clubs are based here, including the big three of Indian football: Mohun Bagan Athletic Club, East Bengal Football Club, and Mohammedan Sporting Club, along with stadiums.
 On the edge of the Maidan are the arterial Chowringhee Avenue, Eden Gardens, and the new Millennium Park.
-The Maidan is also the home of several monuments and statues, among which the popular ones are Shaheed Minar and the statue of ace footballer, Gostho Pal.
+The Maidan also hosts several monuments and statues, including the popular Shaheed Minar and the statue of ace footballer Gostho Pal.

 Rabindra Sarobar

-A man-made lake with an urban park modeling the Central Park of New York, it offers an island hosting a bridge, an open-air amphitheatre named Nazrul Manch, a sports stadium named Rabindra Sarobar Stadium, and a children’s park.
+A man-made lake with an urban park, it offers an island hosting a bridge, an open-air amphitheatre named Nazrul Manch, a sports stadium called Rabindra Sarobar Stadium, and a children’s park.

 Salt Lake Central Park

-This is a huge park hosting a lake in its heart and information technology and government buildings on its borders.
+A huge park with a lake at its center, surrounded by information technology and government buildings.

 Indian Botanical Garden

-The oldest Botanics in India discovered in 1786, it is the home of 50,000 species, the Botanical Survey of India, and a herbarium housing a 250-year-old tall banyan tree having the largest girth ever found.
+The oldest botanical garden in India, established in 1786.
+It is home to 50,000 species, the Botanical Survey of India, and a herbarium housing the 250-year-old banyan tree with the largest girth ever recorded.

 Alipore Zoological Gardens

-Discovered in 1875, the zoo is famous for Adwaita – a male Aldabra Giant 250-years old Tortoise died in March and the rare Sumatran Rhinoceros’s live birth in 1889.
-Resting place of many migratory birds such as the Sarus Crane, currently the zoo is downscaling in order to fulfill the comfort requirements of the animals as indicated by the Central Zoo Authority of India.
+Established in 1875, the zoo is famous for Adwaita, a male Aldabra Giant Tortoise, who lived to be 250 years old, and for the live birth of a rare Sumatran Rhinoceros in 1889.
+The zoo now aims to meet the comfort requirements of its animals, as indicated by the Central Zoo Authority of India.

 Statues and Memorials